 When to Apply for Scholarships

 All students, including incoming freshmen and current students, are considered automatically for campus scholarships.
-No scholarship application is required, but students are strongly encouraged to file a Free Application for Federal Student Aid (FAFSA) since many scholarships have a financial need requirement.
+No scholarship application is required for most scholarships, but students are strongly encouraged to file a Free Application for Federal Student Aid (FAFSA) since many scholarships have a financial need requirement.
 Scholarships will be awarded on a rolling basis beginning March 1.

 How Scholarships Are Awarded

 All first-year and upper-division students are considered automatically for campus-based and general University-wide scholarships, i.e. scholarships available to all students without regard to campus or college.
 Decisions are based on the performance information collected from admission applications or current Penn State academic records.
-Every year Penn State Beaver awards more than $100,000 in scholarships, and the average award is $1,500.
+Penn State Beaver annually awards more than $100,000 in scholarships; the average award is $1,500.

-About 50% of all academic scholarships require merit and financial need.
+Approximately 50 percent of all academic scholarships require merit and financial need.
 To be considered for scholarships that require financial need, you must complete the Free Application for Federal Student Aid (FAFSA).
-Penn State recommends that students complete the FAFSA by February 15 in order to receive maximum consideration for all forms of student aid.
+Penn State recommends that students complete the FAFSA by March 1 in order to receive maximum consideration for all forms of student aid.

 When Scholarships Are Awarded